samueljmello/github-actions-exercises/01-Basic-Workflows.md

 In this example, the `run` property is used to execute a simple CLI command.
 In our case, we are using Linux (ubuntu) and therefore are writing bash commands.

 ## Step 2: Update the workflow to be failing
+We will now intentionally update a workflow to make it fail so that we can simulate what you would expect to see if somethin went wrong.

 1. Update the workflow file you created with the contents below: